Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo: Reuters

-The code would set standards for how app stores, porn sites, search engines, social networks, chat services and multiplayer gaming platforms screen content for suitability for users.
+The code is supposed to set standards for how app stores, porn sites, search engines, social networks, chat services and multiplayer gaming platforms vet content that is appropriate for users.

 Measures to protect children from pornography may include age verification, default parental control requirements, and software that blurs or filters unwanted content.